Uways al-Barawi: Early life

 Sheikh Uways was born in Barawa during the Geledi Sultanate period on the Benadir of Somalia coast, the son of a local religious teacher, al-Hajj Muhammad b.
 Bashiir, and Fatima b.
 Bahra.
 He was of the Tunni sub-group of the Rahanweyn.
 He obtained a simple elementary education in basic theological sciences, and only later furthered his studies with eminent scholars.
 Sheikh Uways studied the Qur'an, Qur'anic exegesis, syntax and grammar, legal principles and basic Sufism under the tutelage of one Sheikh al-Shashi in his local vicinity.

 Studies in Iraq

-Being a devout student of Islam and excelling in piety, the young Sheikh Uways caught the attention of his teacher who then introduced him to the Qadiriyya doctrines and, circa 1870, took him to the birthplace of that tariqah in Baghdad.
-This journey had a profound impact on Sheikh Uways' spiritual search and religious credibility.
-He studied with the eminent Qadiri, Sayyid Mustafa b.
+Due to his devotion to the Islam faith, Sheikh Uways caught the attention of his teacher who then introduced him to the Qadiriyya doctrines and, circa 1870, took him to the birthplace of that tariqah in Baghdad.
+This journey had was an important factor on Sheikh Uways' spiritual search and religious credibility.
+He studied with the well-known Qadiri, Sayyid Mustafa b.
 Salman al-Jilani and later claimed to have received an ijazah from his teacher, thus boosting his reputation.
-Uways also made Hajj to Madinah and Makkah during this spell, which normally marks a spiritual milestone for Muslims.
-And truly so, his life took a drastic turnaround.
+Uways also made Hajj to Madinah and Makkah during this time, which normally marks a spiritual milestone for Muslims.